alan-turing-institute/grace/README.md

 3. Choose the `'annotation_...'` layer in the left-hand layer list and click on the 'brush'🖌️ icon at the top of the layer control.
 4. Annotate nodes belonging to object instances by drawing over the nodes in a continuous line.
 5. Identify edges within connected objects (green 🟩 lines) _versus_ edges outside of annotated objects (magenta 🟪 lines) by cutting the graph using the `'cut graph'` function in the right-hand panel.
-6. In case of an error ❌, choose the eraser icon at the top of the layer control to erase incorrect annotations.
+6. In case of an annotation error ❌, choose the eraser icon at the top of the layer control to erase incorrect annotations.
 Re-cut the graph until you are happy with the overall annotation of the image.
 7. _Note:_ Not every single node / object has to be accounted for when annotating, take it easy 😎.
 8. Once happy with the annotations, save them out by exporting via the `'export...'` button on the right-hand side.
 Inversely, you can load previously saved annotations using the `'import...'` button.
 9. Ta-da! 🥳